 In traditional Lebanese cuisine, we eat a lot of rice, couscous and bulgur.
 And one of my favorite ways of eating bulgur growing up is this way – as a bulgur pilaf!
 It’s an easy flavorful vegan recipe that you can eat as an entree or side dish.

 What is bulgur (bulgar)?

 You’ve probably heard of bulgur wheat used to make tabouli and other Mediterranean dishes.
-It’s a nutty Middle Eastern grain, with a chewy texture that comes in a few different sizes.
-Traditionally, you would use the super fine variety in tabbouleh, and the more coarse variety in a pilaf or rice-type dishes.
-They are actually labeled in stores from #1 which is super fine, to #4 which is most coarse.
+It’s a nutty Middle Eastern wheat berries grain, with a chewy texture that comes in a few different sizes.
+They are labeled in stores from #1 which is super fine, to #4 which is most coarse.
 Generally you can use the super fine variety in tabouli, and the more coarse variety in with stews.

 How do you make bulgur pilaf